 — Bleacher Report (@BleacherReport) September 8, 2016

 On a personal note as a reflect on his career, I think how he changed the life of a white suburban kid playing basketball growing up.
 I remember a time I wore fake corn-rows to school with my Iverson jersey on.
 I can only imagine the looks I got that day from adults, god am I proud of that.
 One of the first books I read was Iverson’s biography, Only The Strong Survive, which he has tatted on his arm.
-I learned a lot of curses from that book, most of which I was too young to understand at 12 years old.
+I learned a lot of curses from that book, most of which I was too young to understand at 12-years-old.
 My generation loved Iverson, kids bought his signature Reebok kicks and wore the number 3 because of him.
 As the smallest man on the court we saw ourselves in the 76er legend.

-The 11 time All-Star’s career features a few moments I’m sure to tell my own kids about, and will be broadcasted to generations way past my time on this earth.
-Crossing over Michael Jordan in his rookie year.
+The 11-time All-Star’s career features a few moments I’m sure to tell my own kids about, and will be broadcasted to generations way past my time on this earth.
+Crossing over Michael Jordan in his rookie year for one.
 How about his epic 2001 MVP season that culminated in an NBA finals trip against the Los Angeles Lakers, who entered the finals undefeated.
 Iverson finished game 1 with 48 points including a 3 pointer with just over a minute left in OT to put the Sixers up, followed by the infamous soul snatching step-over of Tyronn Lue after hitting a jump shot to extend their lead with under a minute left to steal game 1 in Los Angeles.

 Iverson is the greatest pound for pound player ever, the guy left it all on the floor every night.
 He was certainly worth the price of admission, a true hardwood hero.